Gold treatments were one of the earliest treatments for rheumatoid arthritis going back at least 75 years.

 There is no cure for rheumatoid arthritis (RA).
 Medications can slow down the disease, while complementary therapies can help people cope with the joint pain and stiffness, chronic fatigue, and other symptoms, such as low-grade fevers and dry skin and eyes.

-While gold injections were once praised for their high rates of remission, their use has declined.
+While gold injections were once praised for their high rates of remission, their use has declined and they are no longer being made.
 This is due to potentially severe side effects and the development of stronger and better-tolerated RA medicines.

 Gold injections are made from a compound called sodium aurothiomalate, which contains gold.
 Sodium aurothiomalate belongs to a class of drugs called disease-modifying antirheumatic drugs, or DMARDs.